boots-edu/textbook/source/original/week11.md

 __Topic: Generics__  _Generics_  allow for creation of reusable code that where internal types can be specified externally\.

 * Just like functions\, we can use generics for classes as well\.
-Let’s consider a class for a list of numbers:
+Let's consider a class for a list of numbers:
   * What if we wanted to extend this soit worked on a list of any type\, even alist of lists\.
   * We could use a generic definition to make ItemList work on any type\, andnot just on numbers
   * As always we can limit the acceptable types using the extend keyword\.